 A cooperation network with other international organizations and departments in the OSCE has been established to ensure the constant flow of information regarding emerging changes in the project environment.

-The Government of the Republic of North Macedonia is committed to preventing, controlling, and eradicating the proliferation of illicit small arms and light weapons (SALW) in accordance with regional and international initiatives, standards, and documents governing the control of weapons, ammunition, and explosive materials.
-The MoIA analyzed the situation concerning SALW in North Macedonia and created its SALW Strategy.
+The Government of the Republic of North Macedonia is committed to preventing, controlling, and eradicating the proliferation of illegal SALW in accordance with regional and international initiatives, standards, and documents for control of weapons, ammunition, and explosive materials.
+The MoIA analyzed the situation concerning SALW in North Macedonia and created its National Strategy for SALW Control and Action Plan (2017 to 2021) in 2017.
 An update of this strategy was developed and submitted for governmental review and approval in March 2022.
-The analysis (offering various statistical information related to seized weapons and ammunition, and arms trafficking-related crimes in the country) indicated that the country lacks the necessary capacity for national and cross-border cooperation, coordination, and detection.
-Additionally, there is a lack of investigation capacities for establishing sustainable solutions for the illegal possession, misuse, and trafficking of SALW.
+The analysis (offering various statistical information related to seized weapons and ammunition and arms trafficking-related crimes in the country indicated that the country lacks the necessary capacity for national and cross-border co-operation, co-ordination, and detection.
+Additionally, there is a lack of investigation capacities for establishing sustainable solutions for illegal possession, misuse, and trafficking of SALW.
+In 2022, the National Strategy for SALW Control and the National Action Plan were adopted for 2022 to 2024.
+For the upcoming period (2024 to 2026), the country will have similar priorities as indicated in the current Regional SALW Roadmap (2025 to 2030).

-The MoIA identified the OMSk as an organization committed to reducing the risks of illicit proliferation of SALW in the country, particularly through implementing activities to enhance internal regulations and physical capacities for the safe storage of SALW.
-Therefore, in 2019, the MoIA sent an assistance request to the OSCE, requesting support in addressing arms control challenges by strengthening the capacities of the National SALW Commission and enhancing the capabilities of Police K9 Units in detecting weapons and explosives.
+The MoIA identified the OMSk as an organization committed to supporting the decrease of the risks of illicit proliferation of SALW in the country, particularly through implementing activities to enhance internal regulations and physical capacities for the safe storage of SALW.
+The MoIA sent an assistance request to the OSCE in 2019, requesting support in responding to the arms control challenges by strengthening the capacities of the National SALW Commission and improving the capacities of Police K9 Units in detecting weapons and explosives.

 An OSCE SALW expert group conducted a field visit at the end of 2019 to examine the operational capabilities of the K9 resources in the participating states.
-This expert group identified the need to build the capacities of the K9 Units in preventing the proliferation of SALW.
+This expert group identified the necessity of building the capacities of the K9 Units to prevent SALW proliferation.
+In addition, according to the most recent statistics, gender aspects play a significant role in the misuse of weapons, especially in domestic violence cases and risks for homicides in abusive relationships.

-During the conclusion phase of the first OSCE SALW ExB Project (2600896), “Reduction of the risk of proliferation of weapons and ammunition in the Republic of North Macedonia”, at the beginning of 2020, the MoIA requested further assistance in combating SALW proliferation in North Macedonia.
-The requested assistance aims to enhance the SALW detection capacities of the MoIA by improving the working conditions, mobility, and efficiency of the Police K9 Unit.
-Additionally, the MoIA requested support for improving the MoIA’s intra- and inter-institutional cross-border cooperation and coordination mechanisms, utilizing enhanced real-time information exchange regarding SALW-related incidents.
-This cooperation is organized through existing Police and Customs Cooperation Centers and is aligned with the country’s obligation to the 2020-2025 EU Action Plan on Firearms Trafficking.
+During the conclusion phase of the first OSCE SALW ExB Project (2600896), “Reduction of the Risk of Proliferation of Weapons and Ammunition in the Republic of North Macedonia,” at the beginning of 2020, the MoIA requested further assistance in combating SALW proliferation in North Macedonia.
+The requested assistance aims to enhance the SALW detection capacities of the MoIA by improving the working conditions, mobility, and efficiency of the Police K9 Units.
+Additionally, the MoIA requested support for the improvement of the MoIA’s intra- and inter-institutional cross-border co-operation and co-ordination mechanism using enhanced real-time information exchange regarding SALW-related incidents.
+This co-operation was organized through existing Police and Customs Co-operation Centers and is aligned with the country’s obligation to the 2020-2025 EU Action Plan on Firearms Trafficking.
 The MoIA also requested assistance in enhancing the capacity of strategic and operational SALW control by improving the analytical and operational capacities of the National SALW Commission.
 They also asked for assistance in raising the National SALW Commission’s public outreach and awareness-raising capacities, which will allow the risks of misuse of SALW in the country to be addressed publicly.

-During the 7th Regional SALW Roadmap Coordination Meeting on 9th June 2022, the MoIA requested additional assistance in enhancing the capacities for the deactivation and destruction of firearms, ammunition, and explosives.
-The need for further assistance arose from the successful implementation of SALW projects in the country, which resulted in a higher quantity of seized and surrendered weapons.
-Deactivation and destruction close the SALW Roadmap Cycle as it is the final step of permanently removing confiscated or surrendered weapons and preventing their re-proliferation.
-In response, the OMSk organized a project coordination meeting and conducted a site visit to assess the conditions of the facilities for the storage and destruction of firearms, as well as the existing MoIA administration protocols.
-The team verified the need to expand existing destruction and deactivation capacities.
+During the 7th Regional SALW Roadmap Co-ordination Meeting on 9th June 2022, the MoIA requested additional assistance in enhancing the capacities for the deactivation and destruction of firearms, ammunition, and explosives.
+The need for further assistance was due to the successful implementation of SALW projects in the country, which resulted in a higher quantity of seized and surrendered weapons.
+Deactivation and destruction close the SALW life-cycle, as it is the final step of permanently removing confiscated or surrendered weapons and preventing their re-proliferation.
+In response, the OMSk organized a project co-ordination meeting and conducted a site visit to assess the conditions of the facilities for storage and destruction of firearms and the existing MoIA administration protocols.
+The team verified the need to enhance existing destruction and deactivation capacities.
+This resulted in the second revision of the project and an increase in the project scope in 2022.